tobinus/TDT4242-Group2/README.md

 ## Development setup
 Do the following steps to set up and run the app for development.
 Functionality is dependent on having the backend up and running.

+Install [Node.js](https://nodejs.org/en/) and make sure that npm is ticked off.

 ### Backend
 Make sure you have sails installed.
 Guide and introduction to sails can be found at https://sailsjs.com/get-started